nem-42098/ADH_HW1_Nemish_2056142/README.md

 # Nemish Murawat - 2056142
-The content of this repo is organized as follows:
+The content of this repo is associated with the Homework-1 for the course Algorithms for Data Mining 2022(Sapienza University of Rome:Masters in Data Science) and is organized as follows:

 1. __`Solution of Individual Excercise:Multiple Scripts`__: